MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies: Results

 The most commonly used emission line ratio diagram to diagnose ionization and excitation is the O32-R23 diagram.
-In Figure~\ref{fig:O32-R23} we show O32 as a function of R23 for all galaxies with M$_{\rm UV}\leq -15$ in each \megatron\ simulation, colored by the O2-measured electron number density.
+In Figure~\ref{fig:O32-R23} we show O32 as a function of R23 for all galaxies with M$_{\rm UV}\leq -15$ in each \megatron\ simulation, coloured by the O2-measured electron number density.
 We also provide a compilation of observed $z\geq 5$ galaxies \citep{Cameron:2023b,Mascia:2023,Sanders:2023,Topping:2024} as well as the population of low-redshift blueberries \citep{Yang:2017} and green peas \citep{Yang:2017b} to provide a comparison.
 First, visual inspection suggests that diagnostic diagrams like O32-R23 depend fundamentally on star-formation/feedback prescription, suggesting an exciting avenue to constrain stellar physics in the early Universe \citep{Katz:2024}.
 We find that the efficient and variable IMF runs are best able to reproduce the observed scatter.
 In contrast, the bursty and high $\epsilon_{\rm ff}$ simulations produce galaxies with lower apparent metallicities (see discussion in Section \ref{sec:mets}), which has the effect of shifting points to lower R23.
 In all cases, \megatron\ struggles to produce a large number of galaxies with high R23 and low O32.
 Recently, \cite{Witten:2025} used data from the \sphinx\ public data release \citep{Katz:2023} to show that these are likely to be massive post-starburst systems.
-While \megatron\ does contain post-starburst galaxies, these are not sufficiently massive or metal-enriched (due to the small simulation volume) to fill this parameter space.
+While \megatron\ does contain post-starburst galaxies, these are not sufficiently massive or metal-enriched (due to the small simulation volume and high redshift) to fill this parameter space.
 We find that all four \megatron\ simulations are capable of producing the scatter of high-O32-high-R23 points observed both in the local universe and at high redshift, including the galaxy with the highest observed O32: RXCJ2248-ID \citep{Topping:2024}.
 Interestingly, all four \megatron\ simulations predict that there is a large population of low-metallicity, UV faint galaxies with low R23 values and extreme values of O32 ($\sim1000$).
-While these are yet to be observed in the high-redshift universe, their unique electron density properties ($n_{\rm e}({\rm [O~{ II}]})\gtrsim1000$) motivate us to explore them in more detail.
+While these are yet to be observed in the high-redshift universe (and may be ultimately entirely obscured), their unique electron density properties ($n_{\rm e}({\rm [O~{ II}]})\gtrsim1000$) motivate future surveys to search for them.